imperva/terraform-dsfhub-agentless-onboarding/examples/onboard-azure-cosmosdb-mongo/README.md

 # Onboard Azure Cosmos DB API for MongoDB example
 This example includes additional prerequisites that will need to be completed to fully utilize the module.
 More details can be found in the [onboarding documentation](https://docs.imperva.com/bundle/onboarding-databases-to-sonar-reference-guide/page/Azure-Cosmos-DB-API-for-MongoDB-Onboarding-Steps_48367240.html).

 This example creates 'azurerm' and 'dsfhub' resources.
-More infomation regarding authentication to each can be found in the relevant provider documentation:
+More information regarding authentication to each can be found in the relevant provider documentation:
 - [azurerm](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs)
 - [dsfhub](https://registry.terraform.io/providers/imperva/dsfhub/latest/docs)